By Cathy Eck

 If you see life from the physical level, then sacrifice involves your body or something else that lives within your physical reality.
 In fact, it sounds like God desires this physical sacrifice.
 Almost like God is a cannibal or a monster.
 And the God of the Old Testament, who appears in Genesis II, is kind of a monster.
 He’s angry, jealous, judgmental, curses, kills…like an ugly, power-hungry human.
 That God is the God of the physical perspective.
 He’s a false God.
 And if you follow him, you’ll end up with problems, illnesses, and suffering — even death.
 We become like the God we worship.

 But if you see life from the mental perspective, the idea of sacrifice is very different.
 In this case, God is asking you to sacrifice your beliefs, your resentment of others, your win-lose perspective, your judgments.
 S/he is asking you to sacrifice the illusion and live as a free being.
 Do you see how powerful that difference can be?
 It’s just a shift in perspective, but it can totally change the world.
+It can totally change your life.

-If we think sacrifice is about bodies, we create terrorism, war, disease, and horrible problems like poverty and hunger.
+If we think sacrifice is about bodies, we create terrorism, war, human trafficking, disease, and horrible problems like poverty and hunger.
 When we think from the physical perspective, we are like Abraham in the Bible.
 We think God would ask us to kill our own son.
-If we achieve the True Self or mentally focused perspective; then we know that the sacrifice is giving up our beliefs, knowledge, and lack of trust in others.
+If we achieve the True Self, or mentally focused perspective; then we know that the sacrifice is giving up our beliefs, knowledge, and lack of trust in others.
 Sacrificing our son becomes sacrificing our false self — since our false self is our most important creation.

 Good and Evil Are Two Sides of the same Coin